tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

           +--rw inter-domain-plug-id?        binary
           +--ro oper-status?                 te-types:te-oper-status
 ~~~~
-{: #uni-discovery-tree title="UNI Topology"}
+{:#uni-discovery-tree title="UNI Topology"}

-   The profile data model shown in {{uni-discovery-tree}} can be used to discover TE
+The UNI Topology profiled YANG data model shown in {{uni-discovery-tree}} can also be used with technology-specific UNI augmentations, as described in {{augmentations}}.
-   and non TE UNIs as well as to discover UNIs for TE or non TE
-   networks.

-   Such a UNI TE Topology profile model can also be used with
-   technology-specific UNI augmentations, as described in section 3.

 For example, in {{?I-D.ietf-ccamp-eth-client-te-topo-yang}},
 the eth-svc container is defined to
 represent the capabilities of the Termination Point (TP) to be
-   configured as an Ethernet client UNI, together with the Ethernet
+configured as an Ethernet UNI, together with the Ethernet
 classification and VLAN operations supported by that TP.

 The {{?I-D.ietf-ccamp-otn-topo-yang}} provides another example, where:

 -  the client-svc container is defined to represent the capabilities
    of the TP to be configured as an transparent client UNI (e.g.,